 - After that, we drill bleeders at the bottom of the wall if the wall is build of cinder blocks.

 - Next, installing weeping tile inside the excavated trench next to the footing surrounding with ¾ clear size gravel.

 - Furthermore, connect the weeping tile into sump pit.
 Install a sump pump inside the pit with cover and discharge outside to garden area, above grade.
 The installation of a sump pump is also as important as the drainage system itself.
 When installed correctly; it will remove approximately 45 gallons per minute.

 - Install Delta MC Membrane surrounding the perimeter of the foundation walls.
 And run the membrane down to the weeping tile.

 - Finally, clean up work area, remove and dispose all debris.

 - Completely dry basement, healthier and also more enjoyable home for you and your family.

 - The safety of knowing that your basement is structurally repaired and with that the property value is restored.

 - Enlarged living space with 25 years transferable warranty.

 Drying a wet basement may seem like a huge task.
-But our waterproofing technicians know what solution to use to prevent the water from leaking into your basement.
+But our skilled internal basement waterproofing technicians in Toronto know what solution to use to prevent the water from leaking into your basement.
 So, we will make sure that your basement is dry; and that it will stay that way years after our work is done.